marcos-diazg/BIMM143_SP23/schedule.md

 The why, when and how of writing your own R functions with worked examples.
 Further extending functionality and utility with R packages.
 Obtaining R packages from CRAN and Bioconductor.
 Working with Bio3D for molecular data.
 Managing genome-scale data with Bioconductor.

 **Goals:**
-- Understand the structure and syntax of R functions and how to view the code of any R function/
+- Understand the structure and syntax of R functions and how to view the code of any R function.
 - Be able to follow a step by step process of going from a working code snippet to a more robust function that reduces duplication and facilitate code re-use.
 - Be able to find and install R packages from CRAN and bioconductor.
 - Understand how to find and use package vignettes, demos, documentation, tutorials and source code repository where available.